RoloEdits/scrapetoon/README.md

 `#47`: `QnA`
 `#120`: `Season 1 Recap`

-And sense the `#<NUM>` matches up with the URL number, we can just use those same numbers here.
+And since the `#<NUM>` matches up with the URL number, we can just use those same numbers here.
 It's important to note that this won't always be the case.

 ```rust
 // Lore Olympus